Ultrasound - a brief introduction

 When ultrasonic waves are applied from a frequency of 20 kHz and a sound intensity of 0.1 W / cm² to liquid media, small cavitation bubbles occur due to the strong alternating stress.
 These finest cavities with low internal pressure are due to the inertia of the medium and the induced mechanical vibrations.
 Due to the external pressure of the medium, the unstable bubbles impulse after short growth under high pressure and temperature peaks.
 This results in high shear forces at the boundary layer.
 This effect occurs particularly on air bubbles or dirt particles, the so-called cavitation nuclei.
 The cavitation in the water triggers the acoustically perceptible noise of high-performance ultrasound equipment.

-In ultrasonic cleaners cavitation promotes the removal of the dirt particles from the solid cleaning object.
+In ultrasonic cleaners cavitation promotes the removal of dirt particles from the solid object to be cleaned.
 Further applications are the homogenization, in which emulsions are produced as well as the degassing of liquids.
 Due to the very low pressure within the cavitation bubbles, dissolved gases dissolved in the medium are converted into the gaseous state.
 When the cavitation bubbles are impregnated, they are then taken up again to the point of the solution equilibrium by the medium.
 Excess gas emerges from the medium.
-The apparatus used for the sounding of e.g. Biogas substrate utilizes the shear forces generated by the cavitation at the solid-liquid boundary layer and the resultant attack of the surface, which leads to a comminution and disintegration of contiguous particles in liquid media.
+The apparatus used for the sonication of e.g. Biogas substrate utilizes the shear forces generated by the cavitation at the solid-liquid boundary layer and the resultant attack of the surface, which leads to a comminution and disintegration of contiguous particles in liquid media.

 The Foil test

 The interest in the cleaning effect is based on the fact that cavitation predominantly occurs at points of inhomogeneity, ie where contaminants adhere to surfaces.
 The dirt itself attracts the cavitation, which eventually dissolves it from the surface.